mosop/cli/README.md

 Command.run # => 0
 ```

-This command just ends after printing its help message. `Command.run` returns 0 as exit code.
+This command just ends after printing its help message. `Command.run` returns 0 as an exit code.

 To print message to STDERR and exit with an error code, use `:error` option.